YuchiYen/finalProject/README.md

 Basic health tracker

+## Week 9 update
+Change of design:
+Since this App only had one set of CRUD and I need 2 sets, I added a migraine tracker which records migraine start time, duration, medicine taken.
+The other statics I'm tracking - sleep hour, weight, blood pressure are all factors of migraine.
+I can use aggregate lookup and match to generate reports.
+I have the following route.js
+healthRecord handles all health stat input RUD migraine handles all migraine record input RUD reports handles all reports - this is a number of get operation - get all health records. get all migraine records. get all records.

+Progress:

+created healthRecord.js and migraine.js data models and data access objects.

+created all but one of hte following routes of the routes: post login/signup post login/ get  healthRecord del  healthRecord put  healthRecord post healthRecord/create post migraine/create put  migraine get  migraine del  migraine get  report/getAllRecordsForOneUser get  report/getSleepHoursBetweenMigraines get  report/MedicineTakenTextSearch  ... need working

+need to create unit tests.
+need to remove the components I don't use ( because it's modeled after a previous homework) need to clean up, refine some code.

 ## What is it

 An application that allows users to login and record their weight, Blood Pressure, Heart Rate and hours of Sleep.